 This post may contain a few affiliate links, meaning if you make a purchase through them I may earn a small commission at no extra cost to you!
 As an Amazon Associate I earn from qualifying purchases.

-The drive from Four Corners to Cortez, CO (which is the town outside of Mesa Verde), is only 40 minutes, or 40 miles away.
-With it being so close, we chose to make that the next stop on our road trip.
+The drive from the Four Corners to Mesa Verde National Park is only about an hour away.
+With another National Park being so close by, we chose to make that the next stop on our western National Parks road trip.

 As you drive into southwest Colorado you’re greeted with views of the Ute Mountains.
 They lie on the Ute Indian Reservation which occupies the lower southwestern border of Colorado that you’ll pass through.

 The mountains are also known as the “Sleeping Ute”, which name comes from the resemblance of the mountains to a Ute chieftain laying down and sleeping with arms crossed on his chest.
 If you look closely at the whole range from certain angles, you can see it.

 The town of Cortez is a great base where you can spend a day or two at Mesa Verde National Park and visit some of the other historic sites nearby.

 As you drive along and enter Cortez, you’ll come up to a bunch of restaurants and shops.
 It’s a nice little town and has